Delhi Family Courts – Mutual Consent Divorce Across All Six Complexes

 Est. 2005

-Sector 14, Rohini, Delhi – 110085 North District & North-West District Pitampura Metro Station (Red Line) Modern complex near Madhuban Chowk.
-Handles North and North-West districts — covering Rohini, Pitampura, Shalimar Bagh, Ashok Vihar, and surrounding areas.
+Sector 14, Rohini, Delhi – 110085 North District & North-West District Pitampura (Red Line) Modern complex near Madhuban Chowk.
+Covers Rohini, Pitampura, Shalimar Bagh, Ashok Vihar, and surrounding North and North-West areas.
+Relatively lower volume than Tis Hazari or Saket.

 Dwarka Family Court